-Each habit fosters core skills that are transferable, practical, and necessary to engage in lifelong learning of any kind.
-Our students are prepared by the Core Curriculum to be able to grapple with the fundamental questions of human existence throughout their lives: who am I?
+- Who am I?
 Who am I becoming?
-Why am I here?
-How does the world work?
+Why am I here? - How does the world work?
 How could the world work better?

-How do relationships and communities function?
-What is the value of difference?
-What's the role of beauty, imagination, and feeling in life?
-Who or what is God?
-How can one relate to God?
-What is a good life?
+- How do relationships and communities function?
+What is the value of difference? - What is the role of beauty, imagination, and feeling in life? - Who or what is God?
+How can one relate to God? - What is a good life?
 What can we do about injustice and suffering?